Can Diet Prevent Dog Gum Disease? (What Nutrition Actually Does)

 Periodontal disease doesn't stay isolated to the mouth.
 Chronic gum inflammation increases inflammatory stress throughout the body.

-Bacteria and inflammatory compounds from diseased gums can enter the bloodstream and contribute to systemic inflammatory stress over time, especially in older dogs already managing chronic disease.
+Bacteria and inflammatory compounds from diseased gums can enter the bloodstream.
+Over months, this adds to the body's overall inflammatory load — especially in older dogs with existing chronic disease.

 Why This Hits Seniors Harder